alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This will start your server and you check your application by opening
-<http://localhost:8080/ci, >you shoud see "Hello World!".
+<http://localhost:8080/ci, >you should see "Hello World!".

 Let's right a basic test using what we've already learnt.
-Add this to the `depenencies` section of the `pom.xml`:
+Add this to the `dependencies` section of the `pom.xml`:

 ~~~xml
         <dependency>